-- 1.1 NHS Nottingham and Nottinghamshire CCG (hereafter referred to as 'the CCG') aims to provide all employees with the highest level of employment security.
+- 1.1 This policy applies to the NHS Nottingham and Nottinghamshire Integrated Care Board, hereafter referred to as 'the ICB'. - 1.2 The ICB aims to provide all employees with the highest level of employment security.
 However, service development and the need to continually improve organisational effectiveness will sometimes necessitate changes to staffing levels, structures, roles and ways of working.
-In these circumstances the CCG is committed to ensuring the change is managed in a way that is sensitive, consistent, fair and in line with statutory requirements and best practice. - 1.2 The CCG actively manages its services so as to ensure the provision of the most effective health care for patients and customers within its resources.
-It recognises that as a result, changes may need to be made to the CCG's organisational requirements. - 1.3 In order to meet changing business needs more effectively, there may be occasions when managers need to implement relatively minor changes.
+In these circumstances the ICB are committed to ensuring the change is managed in a way that is sensitive, consistent, fair and in line with statutory requirements and best practice. - 1.3 The ICB actively manage its services to ensure the provision of the most effective health care for patients and customers within its resources.
+It recognises that as a result, changes may need to be made to the ICB organisational requirements. - 1.4 In order to meet changing business needs more effectively, there may be occasions when managers need to implement relatively minor changes.
 Reasonable minor changes and adjustments to duties and working practices may be implemented without recourse to the formal procedures in this document but will require reasonable consultation with staff affected.
 Early informal discussions with Staff Side representatives would be necessary prior to the decision not to apply formal procedures.
-Any situation which may lead to redundancy will not be deemed to be a minor change. - 1.4 All changes will be conducted in accordance with this document which incorporates best practice and legal requirements and aims to provide a framework of common understanding for managers, employees and Trade Unions.
+Any situation which may lead to redundancy will not be deemed to be a minor change. - 1.5 All changes will be conducted in accordance with this document which incorporates best practice and legal requirements and aims to provide a framework of common understanding for managers, employees and Trade Unions.